Many years ago I inherited this list called "Top Art Therapy Blogs."

 examples of creative practices for the healing of emotional pain through expressive art.

-creative art and play therapy for children, adolescents and young adults with special needs, autistic spectrum disorders, behavioural problems, and children coping with loss & bereavement and
+provides creative art and play therapy for children, adolescents and young adults with special needs, autistic spectrum disorders, behavioural problems, and children coping with loss &

 6. Art of Life with